 The problem (which isn’t really a problem) with living in a close relationship with God is that your sense of conviction becomes extremely sharp.
 You know when you have done wrong and you know what needs to be done to fix it—which usually involves falling humbly on your knees and asking forgiveness from the One you have wounded.

 This is perhaps one of the scariest places to be in your walk with God.
 Here, you can feel nothing but terror, because you know you are guilty but you refuse to seek the Solution.
-Maybe you’re too proud, maybe you no longer believe that God is really good and forgiving—I don’t know.
-But I can tell you that bowing your stiff neck and taking the risk of falling at the throne of grace will be far worth any temporary pain it may cause to your ego or your heart.
+Maybe you’re too proud, maybe you question whether God is really good and forgiving, maybe it's all of the above.
+The bottom-line choice is simply this: Choose to walk with God, or choose to be afraid.
+There is no true comfort or assurance outside of Him.

 Step five: decide that it’s all God’s fault in the end.

 V11-12 And He said, “Who told you that you were naked?
 Have you eaten from the tree of which I commanded you not to eat?”
 The man said, “The woman whom You gave to be with me, she gave me from the tree, and I ate.”